Sindri-Labs/sindri-resources/reference_code/verifiers/circom/solidity/README.md

 export SINDRI_API_KEY=<YOUR_API_KEY>
 ```

-Finally, ensure that you have the `sindri-labs` python SDK installed.
+Finally, ensure that you have the `sindri` python SDK installed.
 The [Python SDK Quickstart](https://sindri.app/docs/getting-started/api-sdk/#python-sdk) contains installation instructions and a high-level walkthrough of the functionality of this package, but the following will suffice if you have pip installed:
 ```
-pip install sindri-labs
+pip install sindri
 ```

 ## Prepare the circuit and contract